sustainable-rails/sustainable-rails-docker/README.md

 #### Why is this all generated?

-`docker-compose.yml` and `Dockerfile` share some values, but Docker provides no mechanism for that.
+`docker-compose.yml` and `Dockerfile` share some values, but Docker provides no easy mechanism for that that I could figure out.
 So, the files are generated.

 #### Why not use Vagrant?